mbdavid/LiteDB/README.md

 - Serverless NoSQL Document Store
 - Simple API similar to MongoDB
-- 100% C# code for .NET 3.5 / NETStandard 1.4 in a single DLL (less than 200kb)
+- 100% C# code for .NET 3.5 / NETStandard 1.3 in a single DLL (less than 200kb)
 - Support for Portable UWP/PCL (thanks to @negue and @szurgot)
 - Thread safe and process safe
-- ACID transactions
+- ACID in document level
 - Data recovery after write failure (journal mode)
 - Datafile encryption using DES (AES) cryptography
 - Map your POCO classes to `BsonDocument` using attributes or fluent mapper API